Druidblack/MusicBrainz-UserScripts/README.md

-# MusicBrainz-UserScripts
+# MusicBrainz and AudioDB - UserScripts
-Collection of my MusicBrainz Userscripts
+Collection of my MusicBrainz and AudioDB Userscripts

-# Collection of userscripts for MusicBrainz.
+# Collection of userscripts for MusicBrainz and AudioDB.

 [community.metabrainz.org](https://community.metabrainz.org/t/a-new-musicbrainz-user-script-was-released/77897)